mheyer32/alienbreed3d2/README.md

 * Player statistics are persisted on exit.
    * This is primarily to support expanded modding by tracking metrics such as things killed, things collected, times killed etc.
    * For the original game, only the best level time on replaying a level is shown.

+### Bugfixes

+Some annoying bugs have been fixed:
+* Damange is no longer inflicted by dangerous floor surfaces when not in contact.
+* Liquid pools that have dangerous floor surfaces behave as if the whole volume of the pool is dangerous:
+   * Flying above the pool does not result in damage.
+   * Swimming in the pool does result in damage.
+* Polygon rendering glitches are greatly reduced.

 ### Default Input Configuration